Tom Goldstein: Other notable activities

-Goldstein has taught Supreme Court Litigation at Harvard Law School since 2004, and at Stanford Law School from 2004-2012.
+Goldstein has taught Supreme Court litigation at Harvard Law School since 2004, and at Stanford Law School from 2004 to 2012.

 In 2013, Goldstein was elected to the American Law Institute and he currently serves as an Adviser on ALI's Restatement Third, Torts: Intentional Torts to Persons.

 American Bar Association: Secretary of the Labor and Employment Section, Vice Chair of the Amicus Committee of the Intellectual Property Section.

 On October 7, 2020, Goldstein represented Google in Google LLC v.
 Oracle America, Inc., his 44th argument before the U.S. Supreme Court.

-In 2024, Goldstein authored an op-ed in the New York Times where he called for an end to criminal cases against Donald Trump.
+In 2024, Goldstein authored an op-ed in The New York Times in which he called for an end to criminal cases against Donald Trump.
 He wrote, "A central pillar of American democracy is that no man is above the law.
-But Mr. Trump isn’t an ordinary man."
+But Mr. Trump isn't an ordinary man."